faisalmemon/ios-crash-dump-analysis-book/markdown/Tooling.md

 With this solution, the crash data can be recorded, and then later communicated to a server of our own choice.

 There are two benefits.
-Firstly, the crash handler can be fixed to handle edge cases not already handled by the Apple ReportCrash tool.
+Firstly, the crash handler can be fixed to handle edge cases not already handled by the Apple ReportCrash\index{command!ReportCrash} tool.
 Secondly, a more comprehensive server side solution can be employed.

+For those wanting to explore, and understand, the Operating System, and low-level application code, `plcrashreporter` provides an excellent opportunity to study a well-engineered piece of system software.

 When an company has many apps, many app variants, and has apps based on competitor platforms such as Android\index{trademark!Android}, a more powerful multi-platform solution is needed.
 Handling crash reports soon becomes a management problem.
 Which crash is the most serious?
 How many customers are affected?
 What are my metrics for quality and stability?